Hi everyone! Here’s a new concept I haven’t written about as much yet. I find it really interesting, and I hope you will too!

 But for those of you whose symptoms do involve the joint moving out of place, you may find this is something to pay attention to.
 Are there days when you find riding in the car to be much more painful than others?
 This could be a sign that your joints are out of alignment.

-Here’s an awesome article, How Your Butt Can Hurt Your Low Back, from TIME magazine.
-It quotes Dr. Alice Chen, a physiatrist at the Hospital for Special Surgery in New York City, on the role of SI joint as shock absorber.
+Here’s an awesome TIME magazine article, How Your Butt Can Hurt Your Back.
+The author speaks with Dr. Alice Chen, a physiatrist at the Hospital for Special Surgery in New York City, on the role of SI joint as shock absorber.

 Okay… that’s all for now!